The best views of Mount Fuji

 9. Otome-toge

-Otome-toge, also known as Otome Pass, is a mountain pass located between Hakone and Gotenba, offering spectacular views of Mount Fuji.
-Its name, which literally means "maiden's pass", comes from a legend according to which a young woman climbed this path while mourning her lost love.
-Today, it's a popular destination for hikers and travelers in search of exceptional panoramas, especially at sunrise when Mount Fuji reveals itself in all its splendor.
+Otome-toge, also known as Otome Pass, is a mountain pass between Hakone and Gotenba, offering spectacular views of Mount Fuji.
+Its name, which literally means "maiden pass", derives from a legend according to which a young woman climbed this path while mourning her lost love.
+Today, it's a popular destination for hikers and travellers in search of exceptional panoramas, especially at sunrise when Mount Fuji gradually comes into view.

 Le mont fuji vu depuis le col d'Otome